Uji Matcha

 This delicious and invigorating tea has a naturally mellower and sweeter taste and is made thicker for that reason.

-Matcha preparation is personal
+Matcha Preparation is Personal

 There are no rules outside of chanoyu (Tea Ceremony).